environmental problems in schools

 Educational establishments can utilize this EPA method by:

-• Creating a menu form for kids to fill out regarding tomorrow’s lunch.
+• Creating a menu form for kids to fill out regarding the next day’s lunch

 General Waste Management

-• Craft an assortment of disposal bins for different materials to better inform staff and students of proper waste management.
+• Craft material-specific disposal bins to inform everyone proper waste management

-By implementing awareness education and sustainable waste practices, the classroom can become a greener place.
-Students like to put their knowledge to work in the real world, so including them in these processes will aid in learning and community development.
-Sorting is also a fun practice that keeps students engaged in the classroom.
+The classroom can become greener by implementing environmental education and sustainable waste practices.
+Students like to put their knowledge to work in the real world, so including them in these processes will aid learning and community development.
+Sorting is also a fun practice that keeps students engaged in school.

 Energy Use

-Schools spend over $6 billion a year on energy.
-This is one of the biggest environmental problems in schools.
-They spend more money on power than textbooks and other teaching materials, and most of this energy use is coming from devices that are not needed for learning.
+Schools spend over $6 billion a year on energy — for perspective, they spend more money on energy consumption than textbooks and other teaching materials.
+Most of this energy use also comes from devices not conducive to learning.

-• Turn off the lights when a room is not occupied or rely on natural lighting.
+• Turn off the lights more or rely on natural lighting

 Water Management